-Image 25: Multi-family residential includes higher-density housing, ie; multiplexes, row-houses, townhouses, and low- and high-rise apartments.
+Image 11: Multi-family residential includes higher-density housing, ie; multiplexes, row-houses, townhouses, and low- and high-rise apartments.

-MR1.
+- MR1.
 Where multi-family residential development includes more than one building, design each building to have a distinct building form that complements the other buildings using common architectural and landscaping elements and complementary colours and materials.
-The use of multiple material types is encouraged to provide visual variety and interest.
+The use of multiple material types is encouraged to provide visual variety and interest. - MR2.
+Where a proposed building would be taller than adjacent development, a podium feature similar in height to an abutting building (or buildings) should be considered to provide transition in scale.
+Where a building exceeds four storeys in height, all storeys above the podium should be setback 3 m to create a comfortable street environment.

-Figure 4-19: If a proposed building would be taller than adjacent development, upper floors should step back to provide transition in scale.
+Figure 4-13: If a proposed building would be taller than adjacent development, upper floors should step back to provide transition in scale.

-- MR3.
-Ground-floor residential units should have private pedestrian access to the street at grade, thereby enhancing a street's function, liveliness and appeal. - MR4.
+MR3.
+Ground-floor residential units should have private pedestrian access to the street at grade, thereby enhancing a street's function, liveliness and appeal.

+- MR4.
 Notwithstanding heritage considerations for the preservation of townsite housing forms, and where buildings are repeated along a street, avoid overly repetitive forms and/or "mirroring" of semi-detached units.
 Consider varying rooflines (e.g. gables, hips and dormers) and architectural elements such as balconies, arbours and trellises to provide visual interest. - MR5.
 Ground floors of buildings within areas designated Village Core will have ceilings of at least 3.6 m in height to facilitate conversion to commercial uses in the future. - MR6.
 Design multi-family developments to accommodate sustainable modes of transportation through - a. provision of end-of-trip facilities, such as bike parking and/or safe storage of alternative transportation/mobility equipment (bikes, mobility scooters, etc.); - b. provision of electric vehicle charging stations; and - c. internal circulation and/or upgrades to adjacent rights-of-way to accommodate alternative transportation (e.g., multi-use pathways, separated bike lanes, etc.).